 About the writer:

 Christalle Bodiford is an epilepsy advocate, activist, and artist.
 Transformations—broad, fundamental, positive, forward-moving changes—power her work across these fields.

-Frustrated by the negativity dominating many of the “support” groups for epilepsy, Christalle founded Life Elektrik to fulfil a pivotal need among those it impacts: a positive nexus of story-sharing, education, community, and genuine support.
+Frustrated by the negativity dominating many of the “support” groups for epilepsy, Christalle founded Life Elektrik to fulfil a pivotal need among those it impacts.
 Christalle’s epilepsy story is a tale of surprise, fear, misdiagnosis, and misdirection but one that has taken a positive turn.
 Find out more about Christalle on her website www.ChristalleBodiford.com.